 Saturday, March 17th, 2012

-People in West Kimberley catchments are advised to prepare for minor flooding.
+People in northeast Kimberley river catchments are warned to prepare for flooding.

 Date of issue: 17 March 2012